dcoy/dcoy/content/post/get-started-with-hugo-and-aws-part-1.md

 tags = ["AWS","Hugo","Cloudfront","S3"]
 +++

 Hello there!
 This is part one in a series of blog posts that will provide a simple walkthrough on getting setup with Hugo, AWS and TravisCI.
-I am in no way an AWS professional, nor a static site expert.
+I will start with getting Hugo setup locally, configuring your AWS S3 & Cloudfront setup, then end with TravisCI integration.
 This series of blog posts makes the assumption that you're familiar with the command line.

 ## What is Hugo?